bertvv/ansible-role-bind/README.md

 - install BIND
 - set up the main configuration file
+    - master server
+    - slave server
 - set up forward and reverse lookup zone files

 This role supports multiple reverse zones.

 ## Requirements

-- This role is written specifically for RHEL/CentOS 7.x
+- This role is written specifically for RHEL/CentOS and works on versions 6 and 7.
 - The `filter_plugins` directory should be copied to `${ANSIBLE_HOME}`.
-It contains a few functions that manipulate IP addresses
+It contains a few functions that manipulate IP addresses.

 ## Role Variables

+Variables are not required, unless specified.

 | Variable                     | Default                          | Comments (type)                                                                                                  |
 | :---                         | :---                             | :---                                                                                                             |